 This rare dystonia is progressive and characterized by sustained, often bizarre postures.
-It is often inherited as an autosomal dominant disorder with partial penetrance due to mutations in the DYT1 gene; in some family members, the gene is minimally expressed.
-Asymptomatic siblings of patients (carriers) may have a forme fruste of the disorder.
+It is often inherited as an autosomal dominant disorder with partial penetrance due to mutations in the DYT1 gene (TOR1A pathogenic variant); in some family members, the gene is minimally expressed.
+For example, some carriers have no symptoms (a forme fruste of the disorder) or only dystonic tremor.

 Symptoms of primary generalized dystonia usually begin in childhood with inversion and plantar flexion of the foot while walking.
 At first, the dystonia may affect only the trunk or leg but often progresses to affect the whole body, usually moving cephalad.
 Patients with the most severe form may become twisted into grotesque, nearly fixed postures and ultimately be confined to a wheelchair.
 Symptoms that begin during adulthood usually affect only the face or arms.

 This rare dystonia (also called Segawa disease) is inherited as an autosomal dominant (DYT5a, GTP cyclohydrolase 1 gene [GTPCH1]) disorder or an autosomal recessive (DYT5b) disorder (tyrosine hydroxylase deficiency).